 You Use Lifting Machines to Make Sure Your Form is Correct

-Lifting machines.
+Lifting weights is a great way to blast fat and building lean, calorie-burning muscle.
+But sticking to machines may not be the best option.
 Most lifting machines focus on single joint exercises, which fail to improve muscle imbalance and does not burn as many calories as hitting the squat rack or swinging a kettlebell.
+Mix it up with free weights, kettlebells, and a TRX.

-If you do a lot of exercises or workouts that require you to sit and lay down, you have to know that you're not burning a lot of calories, right?
-So if you refuel afterward like you just went on a long run or hit the weight room, you're apt to pile on the pounds.
-"When you're sitting or lying down, it's near impossible to get your heart rate up enough to make any significant change to body composition," explains personal trainer and People magazine's Sexiest Trainer Alive, Angelo Grinceri.
-For more of Grinceri's weight loss hacks, check out our exclusive report, the 15 Best Weight Loss Tips from the Sexiest Trainer Alive
+If you do a lot of exercises or workouts that require you to sit and lay down, you have to know that you’re not burning a lot of calories, right?
+So if you refuel afterward like you just went on a long run or hit the weight room, you’re apt to pile on the pounds.
+“When you’re sitting or lying down, it’s near impossible to get your heart rate up enough to make any significant change to body composition,” explains personal trainer and People magazine’s Sexiest Trainer Alive, Angelo Grinceri.
+Although yoga and pilates can help you tone up and burn calories, it’s better to mix up your workouts with other heart-pumping activities such as running, swimming, or a HIIT-style circuit.